varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

-When a request is passed, this can be recognized in the ``vcl_backend_*`` subroutines by the fact that ``bereq.uncacheable`` and ``beresp.uncachable`` are both true.
+When a request is passed, this can be recognized in the ``vcl_backend_*`` subroutines by the fact that ``bereq.uncacheable`` and ``beresp.uncacheable`` are both true.
 The backend response will not be cached, even if it fulfills conditions that otherwise would allow it, for example if ``Cache-Control`` sets a positive TTL.